The David and Eliza Glass House Museum

 The David and Eliza Glass House Museum is a two-story, wood frame dwelling with a one-story rear wing, which may be older than the main body of the house.
 The adjoining tank house, somewhat modified from its historic condition, is a two-story wood-frame structure that is probably slightly later in date than the house.
 The exterior has been restored to its original beauty.
 The landscaping around the home is being recreated to resemble a 1890’s photo of the house.

-Museum Tours are typically scheduled for the Second Saturday of each month, from 10 am to 2 pm, but other times are available by appointment.
+Museum Tours are typically scheduled every Saturday 1 pm, but other times are available by appointment.

 We will be recruiting volunteer docents and gardeners.
 There are lots of ways to get involved in this project.
 For more information, call the City of San Ramon at (925) 973-3284.
 You can also check out the Volunteer section of this website.